Canon S120 vs Panasonic TZ95

 The TZ95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic TZ95 Manual.
+Further information on the features and operation of the S120 and TZ95 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic TZ95 Manual.

 So what is the bottom line?
 Is the Canon S120 better than the Panasonic TZ95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot S120:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (12.1 vs 10 flaps/sec) to capture the decisive moment.